niva83/YADDUM/README.md

 ```

-In our last step prior the uncertainty calculation we will lidars to our object:
+In our last step prior the uncertainty calculation we will add lidars to our object:
 ```
 uncertainty_pars = {'u_estimation':0.1,
                     'u_azimuth':0.1,